Actyx/Actyx/web/developer.actyx.com/blog/2021-03-19-manage-snapshot-sizes.md

 One case that requires special care is if the size of a snapshot exceeds `128MB`.
 If it does happen, the Pond will let you know by throwing the message `Cxn error: Max payload size exceeded` at you.
 While it is uncommon for fishes to grow that large, there are cases in which it might be required.
 In any case, you should consider the state's estimated size over time in your designs as not to be caught off guard.

-In development, you can easily review the sizes of existing snapshots by hooking into the `deserializeState` function and logging the it:
+In development, you can easily review the sizes of existing snapshots by hooking into the `deserializeState` function and logging it.
+Just don't leave it enabled in production.
+State deserialization happens _a lot_.

 ```js
 const snapshotSize = (snapshot: unknown) =>